api0cradle/UltimateAppLockerByPassList/AppLocker-BlockPolicies/README.md

 **IMPORTANT:
 These rules have had minimal of testing in a live environment.
 This ruleset can break stuff.
-Just sayin.**
+Just sayin.
+The ruleset will block stuff like powershell/cmd.**

-I have exported all the rules into seperate XML files as well as a combined ruleset including all the rules if you want 1 group policy with AppLocker rules.
-The combined is named AllRulesCombined.xml.
+I have exported all the rules into seperate XML files.

 I prefer to have the following structure when it comes to implementing these rules.